-Former Diamondback Capital Management LLC analyst Jesse Tortora told a federal court jury he passed illegal tips about Dell Inc. (DELL) and Nvidia Corp.
-(NVDA) to his boss, portfolio manager Todd Newman.
+Former Diamondback Capital Management LLC analyst Jesse Tortora told a federal court jury he passed illegal tips about Dell Inc. (DELL:US) and Nvidia Corp.
+(NVDA:US) to his boss, portfolio manager Todd Newman.

 Tortora, who has pleaded guilty to securities fraud and is cooperating with the U.S., was the first witness to testify as the insider-trading trial of Newman and Level Global Investors LP co-founder Anthony Chiasson got under way yesterday in Manhattan.
 Newman and Chiasson are accused of using a “corrupt chain” of insiders at public companies to make more than $70 million for their funds.

 Tortora told jurors he got illicit tips on Dell and Nvidia from friends who worked at the technology companies and passed them to Spyridon “Sam” Adondakis, who worked for Chiasson.
 Tortora said Adondakis told him he gave the information to Chiasson and David Ganek, another co-founder of New York-based Level Global.

 Asked by Assistant U.S. Attorney Antonia Apps what Adondakis told him he did with the inside information, Tortora replied, “He told me he passed the inside information to his superiors, Chiasson and Ganek, for the purpose of trading on it.”

 Lawyers for Newman and Chiasson told jurors in their opening statements yesterday that their clients didn’t know the information they received was obtained illegally.

 Tortora said he also passed illegal tips to his friend Jon Horvath, a former SAC Capital Advisors LP technology analyst who pleaded guilty and is cooperating with the U.S.